 As a company, Stone Oak Management has done our best to retain tenants by offering payment plans where applicable and work with people that have never been in this situation before.
-Many good paying and hard working individuals are in a position that they have never known.
+Many good-paying and hard-working individuals are in a position that they have never known.
 Unemployed.
 Upper management must make some tough choices on behalf of our owners, but as always, we treat our clients’ properties as if they are our own and we treat everyone as we would want to be treated.

 For all you data junkies, I have the full report that I have requested from the Austin Board of Realtors.
 This shows both sales and leasing data.
 Sales appear down, but we are still having an inventory shortage in the greater Austin area.

 Additionally, I have listed a few articles with some positive news about growth in the Austin area below.
 These may help to further understand our strong market in Central Texas.
+With the recent announcement that Travis County has approved Tesla's plans for a Gigafactory and Apple bringing their new campus to the area, we expect Austin to continue its rapid economic growth in the coming years.

 Lastly, we are a full-service Brokerage and our partner Matt Teifke is a Broker Associate with our firm and expert in Investment real estate.
 Matt holds a Master’s degree in real estate from Texas A&M. Feel free to contact him if you are considering purchasing or selling your property with us.